101death/courtcam/README.md

 - `--show-labels`: Show detailed labels on output image
 - `--processes NUM`: Set number of processes for multiprocessing
 - `--court-positions LIST`: Manually set court bounding boxes as `x,y,w,h` pairs separated by semicolons
-- `--set-courts-gui`: Open an editing window with a half-width sidebar.
-Click a court in the list to adjust its corners on the image.
-Drag points to move them, use the `+` button to add another court, or the `-` button to delete the selected one (up to four courts).
-When this flag is used by itself, the program loads the input image without capturing from the camera and exits after saving the positions.
+- `--set-courts-gui`: Launch an interactive editor with a sidebar.
+Click `+` to start marking a new court and place as many points as needed.
+Hit `Done` to save the polygon, `-` to delete the selected court and `Finish` (or `q`) to exit.
+The program loads the image and closes after saving the positions.

 When court positions are provided or saved in `config.json`, court detection is skipped on subsequent runs.